 In 1979 he joined CUSO (Canadian University Service Overseas), a Canadian international development agency, and went to Tanzania, where he trained "medical assistants", a cadre of front-line rural health workers.
 After Tanzania, Dr. Young returned to Sioux Lookout, Ontario, where he was appointed Medical Director for the Sioux Lookout Zone, a part of the Indian health services network operated by the Medical Services Branch of Health and Welfare Canada.

-In 1983 he joined the Department of Community Health Sciences of the University of Manitoba.
+In 1983, he joined the Department of Community Health Sciences of the University of Manitoba.
 In addition to teaching and research he was founding Director of the Northern Health Research Unit from 1988 to 1994.
 In 1992 he was promoted to full Professor.
 He was admitted a Fellow of the Royal College of Physicians and Surgeons of Canada in 1984.
 During 1992/93, he spent his sabbatical leave at the Institute of Biological Anthropology, University of Oxford, during which time he prepared a Doctor of Philosophy dissertation, which was successfully defended and the degree was granted in May 1995.
 In June 1998, he was appointed Head of the Department of Community Health Sciences.
 In January 2002 he was recruited to the University of Toronto as Professor in the Department of Public Health Sciences [now the Dalla Lana School of Public Health].
 In July 2004, he was appointed to the TransCanada Chair in Aboriginal Health.
-In August 2014, he began his term as Dean of the School of Public Health, University of Alberta.
+In August 2013, he began his term as Dean of the School of Public Health, University of Alberta.
+He completed his term in July 2018.

 Dr. Young's major research interest has been in the area of northern and Aboriginal health, particularly in the epidemiology of chronic diseases such as diabetes and cardiovascular diseases.
 He has published over 120 scientific articles and seven books: Health Care and Cultural Change (University of Toronto Press, 1988); The Health of Native Americans (Oxford University Press, 1994); together with James Waldram and Ann Herring, Aboriginal Health in Canada (University of Toronto Press, 1995); with Peter Bjerregaard, The Circumpolar Inuit (Copenhagen: Munksgaard 1998) and Health Transitions in Arctic Populations (University of Toronto Press, 2008); Circumpolar Health Atlas (University of Toronto Press, 2012); and a textbook Population Health: Concepts and Methods (Oxford University Press, 1998).
 He has been awarded many research grants and contracts, totalling over $28 million since 1983 ($20+ million of which as principal investigator).
 He was National Health Research Scholar for two 5-year terms and was recognized by the University of Manitoba for his research contributions by the Rh Award in 1988.
 From 1998-2008, he was a Senior Investigator of the Canadian Institutes of Health Research.
 In 2009 he was inducted as Fellow of the Canadian Academy of Health Sciences.
 In 2010 he was appointed a Member of the Order of Canada for his lifetime contributions to Aboriginal health research.